Phosphorus supplementation of cattle in northern Australia

 Develop a P management plan

-Developing a phosphorus management plan for a property starts with understanding the relative productivity and P status of land types within paddocks.
+Developing a phosphorus management plan for a property starts with understanding the relative productivity and P status of land types within paddocks (here is an example).
 Land type mapping is an invaluable resource for property planning and herd management.
 Land type maps can be obtained using FORAGE or Qld Globe and land type information is located here.

 Phosphorus management has an overall effect on the management of a herd and the timeliness of operations like moving cattle, weaning, joining period, supplement delivery.
 You can use something like this example herd management calendar to plan your year.